Accommodations Toolkit

 Individual testing: Testing locations and logistics must be secured in advance of testing.

-Small group: Students may be tested in a separate location with a small group (8 or fewer) of students with matching accessibility features, accommodations, or testing needs, as appropriate.
+Small group testing: Students may be tested in a separate location with a small group of students (8 or fewer) with matching accessibility features, accommodations, or testing needs, as appropriate.
 Testing groups must be identified, and testing locations and logistics must be secured before testing begins.

 Maine